 I was very fortunate to be exposed to every genre of music, from country to rap and everything in between, this has influenced me greatly, it allows me to let the music tell me what to do.
 I never force myself on the music.
 I also like paying attention to the little details.

-I am an audio engineer well-versed in both analog and digital mediums, and proficient as a Recording and Mix Engineer.
+I am a one time Grammy Nominated audio engineer well-versed in both analog and digital mediums, and proficient as a Recording and Mix Engineer.
 I was trained in analogue and grew up learning digital.
 Knowledge of old and new world technologies has given me a unique advantage within the music industry.

-As a former studio owner and entrepreneur from Trinidad and Tobago, I previously worked with high profile clients in the music and advertising industry.
+As a former studio owner and entrepreneur.
+I previously worked with high profile clients in the music and advertising industry.
 I successfully met all deadlines, and nurtured lasting relationships.
-I bring a fresh and professional approach to any task and I’m great at building strategic partnerships.
+I bring a fresh and professional approach to any task.

 Since relocating to the US in 2015, working out of both Atlanta and New York, I’ve worked with Gucci Mane, Keisha Cole, Kelly Price, Young Scooter, Trouble DTE, Cash Out, Freebands, Rocko, Jazze Pha, Jacquees, ALanna, Verse Simmons and many more.